harunzafer/blog/README.md

 npm run build
 ```

+This project uses `@sveltejs/adapter-static@next` to generate static html files under `build` folder.
 You can preview the production build with `npm run preview`.

-> To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.
+## Deployment

+Run the following command to push all static files under `build` to [hrzafer.github.io](https://github.com/hrzafer/hrzafer.github.io) repo's `master` branch which can be accessed by [hrzafer.github.io](https://hrzafer.github.io/).

+## Blogging

+To add a post add a `my-new-awesome-post.md` file under `src/routes/blog/` which will be accessible at `<URL>/blog/my-new-awesome-post`